iabhishekpratap/Python/README.md

 📂 Projects
 The Projects directory contains small projects to apply what I learned, such as:

-A basic calculator.
+A basic calculator,
-Sending mail with python script.
+Sending mail with python script,
-Weather Checking App - Working with API
+Weather Checking App - Working with API,
 Run Linux Commands

 🔗 Resources
 Here are some resources I used to learn Python:

-Python Official Documentation
+Python Official Documentation,
-W3Schools Python Tutorial
+W3Schools Python Tutorial,
+Real Python,
-Real Python
+You Tube Python Tutorial

 🤝 Contributions
 This is a personal learning project, but if you'd like to suggest improvements or add practice problems, feel free to open an issue or submit a pull request!